jgresula/jag-tipdf/MANUAL.rst

 following *INPUT*\s.
 All *global-options* must precede the first *INPUT*, otherwise they will have no effect.

-Some options requires units which is 1/72 inch.
-There are several option value types:
+There are several option argument types:

 * LIST comma separated list of items
 * COLOR hexadecimal *rrggbb* value
 * STRING a string that contain variables

-- %basename
+  * %basename
-- %path
+  * %path
-- %page
+  * %page
-- %filestem
+  * %filestem

+* UNITS 1/72 inch

 General Options
 ...............